Nikola Kolev

-Nikola Kolev (Никола Колев; born 6 June 1995) is a Bulgarian footballer who plays as a midfielder for Dunav Ruse.
+Nikola Kolev (Никола Колев; born 6 June 1995) is a Bulgarian footballer who plays as a midfielder for Lokomotiv Gorna Oryahovitsa.

 Career

 Youth career

 Kolev started his career in Svetkavitsa.
 In 2007, he joined the Gillette youth academy and he was chosen by Hristo Stoichkov to join him for one year at the academy.
 After the one year with Vilafranca he chose to join the Bulgarian club Litex Lovech.

 Litex Lovech

-He became a champion with elite youth under-19 team of Litex for 2010-2011 season.
+He became a champion with elite youth under-19 team of Litex for 2010–2011 season.
 In end of 2011 he joined in first team from the coach Hristo Stoichkov.
 Nikola Kolev made his first team debut for Litex Lovech against Levski Sofia on 29 March 2012 at age 16 years, 9 months and 23 days.

 CSKA Sofia

 In June 2016 he and big part of the Litex squad moved to CSKA Sofia.

 Etar

 On 6 September 2017, Kolev was loaned to Etar Veliko Tarnovo.
 In June 2018, Kolev started pre-season training with his parent club put subsequently his loan was extended until the end of the year.